Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 2. Psychological Sex Addicts: Individuals who use sexual fantasies and behaviors to self-medicate past issues of abandonment, abuse, or neglect.
 Treatment involves addressing the root causes of these issues and rebuilding self-image and value through healthier means, often with the help of a licensed counselor or psychologist.

 3. Spiritual Sex Addicts: People seeking a spiritual connection through sex, attempting to fill a spiritual void.
-Treatment involves nurturing spirituality in a healthy way, often with the help of spiritual leaders and licensed counselors.
+Treatment involves healthily nurturing spirituality, often with the help of spiritual leaders and licensed counselors.

 4. Trauma-Based Sex Addicts: Individuals who have experienced sexual trauma(s) as a child or adolescent, with the trauma becoming the major repetitive behavior in their addiction.
 Treatment involves identifying and addressing the trauma and working with licensed counselors for recovery.